Published:

 The following table compares the three methods based on the most important criteria for a typical Swiss association event.

-Criterion | QR code (payment page) | Tap to Pay (SoftPOS) | Mobile card terminal |
+Criterion | QR code (Payment page) | Tap to Pay (SoftPOS) | Mobile card terminal |

-Hardware costs | EUR 0 (printer only) | EUR 0 (own mobile phone) | EUR 29–399 (purchase) or rental |
+Hardware costs | EUR 0 (printer only) | EUR 0 (own phone) | EUR 29–399 (purchase) or rental |

 Transaction fees | approx. 1.3–2.5 % depending on payment method | approx. 1.5–1.7 % + possibly fixed fee per txn | approx. 1.3–1.7 % + possibly fixed fee per txn |